thingsplode/boxee/README.md

 # boxee
 **Work in Progress**

 Boxee is a Bluetooth Low Energy automation protoype for the Raspberyy PI.
-It relies on Dbus and Bluez and its target to expose GPIO control over the BLE, so that one can control device over the phone.
+It relies on Dbus and Bluez to expose GPIO control over the BLE, so that one can control GPIOs over the phone.
+The testing application on IOS is *LightBlue*

 ## Current Status